My Government-Issued Girlfriend Can't Be This Cute!

 A sprawling, rooftop terrace gradually materialized.
 Worn benches and potted plants dotted an enclosed area surrounded by tall, reinforced fences.
 I journeyed outside and looked around: only silence greeted me.
 But if she wasn't here then she'd be up there for sure.

-I turned back around and eyed the cube-like stairwell structure.
+I turned around and eyed the cube-like stairwell structure I emerged from.
 A mechanical unit on its side acted like a stepping block as I climbed to peek above.

-Flat on her back, Noriko Mito basked in serenity as she watched clouds soar overhead.
+Flat on her back, Noriko Mito basked in complete serenity as she watched clouds soar overhead.

 "Hmmm?
 Oh, Kazuma," she said, looking over.
 "Didn't think you'd drop by."